 - Fund expenses - 0.25% p.a. (avg.) - fund manager audit fees, trading costs, etc.

-It is always good to look for the total expense ratio (TER) or the ongoing charges figure (OCF), which sums up all fees mentioned, rather than the annual management charge (AMC) which does not cover some of the additional expenses of a fund.
+It is always good to look for the Total Expense Ratio (TER) or the Ongoing Charges Figure (OCF), which sums up all fees mentioned, rather than the Annual Management Charge (AMC) which does not cover some of the additional expenses of a fund.
 The initial charge used to be an industry norm.
 Nowadays, it shouldn’t be charged by most online providers.
 However, according to research by BDO (an accountancy firm), an IFA would take an average 2.8% initial charge when their clients buy a fund.

 In some cases, a fund manager may charge a performance fee if the fund is performing well, but it is important to check what benchmark they use to determine this.
 Finally, providers may have dealing costs that can add up, or hidden charges such as exit or account closure fees.